Orbital magnetoelectric effect in zigzag nanoribbons of p-band systems: Model and methods

-where the first line represents the electronic kinetic energy plus a spin independent local potential, and the second one describes the intrinsic atomic spin-orbit interaction in the subspace spanned by the $p_{x,y}$ orbitals.
+where the first line represents the electronic kinetic energy plus a spin independent local potential, and the second one describes the intrinsic atomic spin-orbit interaction in the subspace spanned by the $p_x$-$p_y$ orbitals.
 Here, $i$ and $j$ denote the honeycomb lattice sites positioned at $\vec{R}_i$ and $\vec{R}_j$, respectively.
 The symbol $\langle ij \rangle$ indicates that the sum runs over nearest-neighbour atoms only.
-The operator $p^{\dagger}_{i \mu s}$ creates an electron of spin $s=\uparrow,\downarrow$ in the atomic orbitals $p_{\mu}\, (\mu=x,y)$ located at $\vec{R}_i$. $\epsilon_i$ represents the on-site atomic energy plus a staggered local potential $V_i$ that breaks the inversion symmetry between the two interpenetrating triangular sub-lattices A and B; $V_i = + V_\text{AB}$ ($- V_\text{AB}$), when $i$ belongs to sub-lattice A (B).
-The hopping integrals $t_{ij}^{\mu\nu}$ between orbitals $p_{i \mu}$ and $p_{j \nu}$ are parametrized according to the standard Slater-Koster tight-binding formalism~\cite{Slater-Koster} and may be expressed in terms of the usual two-centre integrals $V_{pp\sigma}$ and $V_{pp\pi}$. $\lambda_I$ represents the strength of the intrinsic spin-orbit coupling (SOC), $s^z_{ss}$ are the diagonal elements of the usual Pauli matrix $\sigma_z$, and $L_{\mu,\nu}^z$ are matrix elements of OAM operator represented in $p_{x,y}$ subspace.
+The operator $p^{\dagger}_{i \mu s}$ creates an electron of spin $s=\uparrow,\downarrow$ in the atomic orbitals $p_{\mu}\, (\mu=x,y)$ located at $\vec{R}_i$. $\epsilon_i$ represents the on-site atomic energy plus a staggered local potential $V_i$ that breaks the inversion symmetry between the two interpenetrating triangular sublattices A and B; $V_i = + V_\text{AB}$ ($- V_\text{AB}$), when $i$ belongs to sublattice A (B).
+The hopping integrals $t_{ij}^{\mu\nu}$ between orbitals $p_{i \mu}$ and $p_{j \nu}$ are parametrized according to the standard Slater-Koster tight-binding formalism~\cite{Slater-Koster} and may be expressed in terms of the usual two-center integrals $V_{pp\sigma}$ and $V_{pp\pi}$. $\lambda_I$ represents the strength of the intrinsic SOC, $s^z_{ss}$ are the diagonal elements of the usual Pauli matrix $\text{diag}(1,-1)$, and $L_{\mu,\nu}^z$ are matrix elements of OAM operator represented in $p_{x,y}$ subspace.
+More details on the Hamiltonian can be found in Appendix~\ref{appA}.